circleci/circleci-docs/STYLE.md

 Reserve bolding for terms defined either in our glossary or on an external site.

 # Official Recommendations
-When recommending a user action, use "consider <action>" instead of "we recommend" or "we suggest".
+When recommending a user action, use "consider" instead of "we recommend" or "we suggest".